rancher/helm3-charts/charts/nginx-ingress/v0.8.0/README.md

 `controller.nginxDebug` | Enables debugging for NGINX.
 Uses the `nginx-debug` binary.
 Requires `error-log-level: debug` in the ConfigMap via `controller.config.entries`. | false
 `controller.logLevel` | The log level of the Ingress Controller. | 1
 `controller.image.repository` | The image repository of the Ingress controller. | nginx/nginx-ingress
-`controller.image.tag` | The tag of the Ingress controller image. | 1.9.1
+`controller.image.tag` | The tag of the Ingress controller image. | 1.10.0
 `controller.image.pullPolicy` | The pull policy for the Ingress controller image. | IfNotPresent `controller.config.name` | The name of the ConfigMap used by the Ingress controller. | Autogenerated `controller.config.annotations` | The annotations of the Ingress controller configmap. | {}
-`controller.config.entries` | The entries of the ConfigMap for customizing NGINX configuration. | {}
+`controller.config.entries` | The entries of the ConfigMap for customizing NGINX configuration.
+See [ConfigMap resource docs](https://docs.nginx.com/nginx-ingress-controller/configuration/global-configuration/configmap-resource/) for the list of supported ConfigMap keys. | {}
 `controller.customPorts` | A list of custom ports to expose on the NGINX ingress controller pod.
 Follows the conventional Kubernetes yaml syntax for container ports. | []
 `controller.defaultTLS.cert` | The base64-encoded TLS certificate for the default HTTPS server.
 If not specified, a pre-generated self-signed certificate is used. **Note:** It is recommended that you specify your own certificate. | A pre-generated self-signed certificate.
 `controller.defaultTLS.key` | The base64-encoded TLS key for the default HTTPS server. **Note:** If not specified, a pre-generated key is used.
 It is recommended that you specify your own key. | A pre-generated key.